hevoio/recoverable-kafka-producer/README.md

 # Recoverable Kafka Producer

-When you write to a kafka broker, using the producer library, the records are first written to a kafka buffer and the kafka [*sender*](https://github.com/apache/kafka/blob/trunk/clients/src/main/java/org/apache/kafka/clients/producer/internals/Sender.java) thread is responsible for reading the records from the buffer and reliably syncing those to the broker.
+When you write to a kafka broker, using the producer library, the records are first written to a kafka in-memory buffer and the kafka [*sender*](https://github.com/apache/kafka/blob/trunk/clients/src/main/java/org/apache/kafka/clients/producer/internals/Sender.java) thread is responsible for reading the records from the buffer and reliably syncing those to the broker.
 The client application can choose to wait for the records to be synced to the broker and only then perform the next steps in the workflow.
 This mode is very expensive and will not be acceptable for applications which require sub millisecond latencies.
 Those workflows might choose to just publish the record to the buffer and continue with the rest of the workflow.
-In such cases, its possible that the records in the buffer might get dropped due to various reasons(application crash, kafka broker crash etc). *Recoverable Producer* was build to solve this problem of attaining data integrity at scale, at Hevo.
+In such cases, its possible that the records in the buffer might get dropped due to various reasons(application crash, kafka broker crash etc). *Recoverable Producer* was build to solve this problem of achieving data integrity at scale, at Hevo.

 *Recovery Producer* works by writing the records to a local, memory-mapped write ahead log before writing to the kafka buffer and having periodic check-pointing of record offsets for which we have got success/failure callbacks.
 Recoverable producer uses [*Big Queue*](https://github.com/bulldog2011/bigqueue), which provides memory-mapped queues/arrays out of the box and also provides submillisecond latencies.
 In case of non graceful shutdowns of the recoverable producer, producer will recover possible lost records by replaying from the latest committed check-point.
 The records, which the sender thread is not able to sync it to the broker will also be pushed to a BigQueue and retried periodically.